(El Espiritu de la Colmena)

 Director – Victor Erice, Screenplay – Francisco J. Querejeta, Story – Victor Erice & Angel Fernandez Santos, Producer – Ellias Querejeta, Photography – Luis Cadrado, Music – Luis de Pablo, Art Direction – Adolfo Cofino.
 Production Company – Elias Querejeta Producciones Cinematograficas S.L

-Ana Torent (Ana), Isabel Telleria (Isabel), Fernan Gomez (Fernando), Tersea Gimpera (Teresa), Juan Margallo (Outlaw), Jose Villasante (Frankenstein Monster)
+Ana Torrent (Ana), Isabel Telleria (Isabel), Fernan Gomez (Fernando), Tersea Gimpera (Teresa), Juan Margallo (Outlaw), Jose Villasante (Frankenstein Monster)

 The village of Hoyuelos in the Castilla area of Spain in 1940.
 The village is visited by a travelling film show company that is screening the Boris Karloff ‘Frankenstein’.
 This is attended by young Ana and her sister Isabel.
 Later Ana asks Isabel if the monster was real and to shut her up Isabel tells her that cinema is make-believe and the monster is really a spirit.
 Ana befriends a deserting soldier that she finds hiding in a barn, thinking him to be the spirit of the monster.
 When her father confronts her about this, Ana runs away and becomes lost in the woods.
 There the spirit of theFrankenstein monster comes to help her.

 The Spirit of the Beehive was the debut of the Spanish director Victor Erice.
 Were Erice’s output more prolific, he would almost certainly be greeted as one of the great continental directors.
-Alas, Erice’s only other works to date have been El Sur (1982), which, like The Spirit of the Beehive, circles around a deeply allegorical vision of childhood, Dream of Light (1992) about the artist Antonio Lopez Garcia, and one of the segments of the anthology Ten Minutes Older: The Trumpet (2002).
+Alas, Erice’s only other works to date have been El Sur (1982), which, like The Spirit of the Beehive, circles around a deeply allegorical vision of childhood, Dream of Light (1992) about the artist Antonio Lopez Garcia, one of the segments of the anthology Ten Minutes Older: The Trumpet (2002), and the drama Close Your Eyes (2023).
 It is a far too sporadic output for a director with such an instinctive grasp of the medium.

 The Spirit of the Beehive is a film almost entirely without dialogue – and when it comes, it is at most conducted in whispers or lost in echoing cavernous rooms.
 The most striking sequence is the subplot about the discovery of the soldier, a set of tableaux that takes place entirely without words – Ana finding the soldier in the barn and bringing him food and the jacket containing her father’s watch; then a wide-angle of the field that cuts from Ana leaving the barn to it at night being lit up by the sudden flash and chatter of machine-gun fire; the scene then cutting to her father identifying the body at the town hall, puzzling over finding the fob watch and his accusatory production of the watch before Ana at the breakfast table, only for her to flee and run back to the ruins to find only a bloodstained rag.
 It is a story told entirely in images and cuts – the only word spoken is the father’s cry “Ana” as she runs out.
 This is masterful filmmaking.